Trellis-Lab/Crypta-DigitalArt-Collectibles/README.md

 This project is made for Ethereal Gitcoin Hackathon
 >Author: Manank Patni

-The project creates a decentralised space for the designers and artists to showcase their craetions and earn from it.
+The project creates a decentralised space for the designers and artists to showcase their creations and earn from it.
+This will be a completely decentralised platform for the artists to show out what they have made.
+The art can be digital arts or a traditional art.

 It uses the ERC721 standard for the Non Fungible Token Creation.
 Any user can submit their art piece like a wallpaper, digital paing, poster or etc. They can showcase it and even trade it for ether.